ffouquet42/Libft/README.md

 This project respects the norm of 42 and has been tested with the norminette.
 `screen`

+It was been tested with a custom main.
+You can find it above.
+`screen`

 This project has also been tested with two testers from github.
 All the tests carried out return OK / MOK.

 * [libftTester](https://github.com/Tripouille/libftTester) from Tripouille